danielbrammertz/llm-comparison-tool/README.md

+# LLM Comparison Tool

+This is a fork of the [original LLM Comparison Tool](https://github.com/fau-masters-collected-works-cgarbin/llm-comparison-tool) with the following modifications:

+- Removed the privacy warning message and checkbox requirement
+- Improved error handling for OpenRouter API 404 responses
+- Enhanced the UI to show cost and statistics in a more readable format
+- Added graceful handling of missing cost and statistics in the JSON download

+For the original project documentation, see below.

 # Comparing large language models

 This project allows us to test prompts against multiple large language models and compare the results.